Almond Croissant Gooey Butter Cake With Brown Butter

 2. Add the egg yolks, almond extract, and vanilla extract and mix until combined.
 Fold in the almond flour and salt until a thick paste forms.
 Refrigerate while preparing the remaining layers.

 3. Whisk in the egg, vanilla extract, and almond extract.
-Combine till smooth.
+Whisk till smooth.

 4. In a separate bowl, whisk together the dry ingredients, flour (***see notes), baking powder, and salt.
 Add the dry ingredients to the wet ingredients and mix until a thick dough forms.
 Press the dough evenly into the bottom of the prepared pan.